Is Jet Lag Worse When Coming Back From Japan to The USA?

 All these three causes together can create a huge jet lag that impacts your life for a long time.
 But how long does jet lag last?

-Let’s take a took at what you should and shouldn’t do.
+Let’s take a look at what you should and shouldn’t do.

 OK, you got it: jet lag is a terrible thing that can ruin the end of your holidays in Japan with a long-distance eastward return travel.
 Luckily, with all the studies that have been made to understand jet lag, we now have the answers to minimize the effects.

 The most important thing to do is to adapt your schedule accordingly.
-This means that before traveling to Japan you must start to got to bed later and wake up later.
-Start this practice a few weeks before your travel.
-By doing this, it is as if you crossed less time zones and therefore jet lag will be less severe.
+Check the time difference between your country and Japan, then adjust your sleeping/waking time.
+The goal is to have the smallest difference possible between the time you go to bed in your country and the time you will be going to bed in Japan.
+Ideally, start this practice a few weeks before your travel.
+By doing this, it is as if you cross fewer time zones the day you travel and therefore jet lag will be less severe.

 Try to be as well-rested as possible before your departure.
-The flight will be very long and exhausting so don’t add extra fatigue before the travel.
+The flight will be very long and exhausting, so don’t add extra fatigue before the travel.
 Getting plenty of rest will allow you to manage jet lag better.
+I know it might be difficult to sleep the night before your flight because of the excitement, but it is really important to do that.
+Luckily for us, our flight landed late at night in Haneda, so we went straight to the hotel to have a good night’s sleep.

-While on the plane, change your clock to the destination local time, as it will help you in adapting faster to the new time.
+While on the plane, change your clock to the destination’s local time, as it will help you adapt faster to the new time.
 If it is nighttime in your destination, try to get a long sleep on the plane, but if it is daytime in your destination, avoid sleeping during the flight.
-Exceptions can be made to 20 minutes naps as they don’t interfere with the sleeping time, but don’t sleep for more than 20 minutes.
+Exceptions can be made to 20-minute naps as they don’t interfere with the sleeping time, but don’t sleep for more than 20 minutes.
+We made a few short naps during our flight to help fight fatigue, and it helped us a lot.

 Once you arrive at your destination, get as much sunlight as possible.
-This is very important as bright light is the main factor to reset your internal clock.
-If you arrive in the morning don’t go to sleep even if you’re tired and try to get the most out of daylight.
-However, if you arrive in the evening or at night, try to start a relaxation process and go to bed as soon as possible.
+This is very important as bright light is the main factor in resetting your internal clock.
+If you arrive in the morning, don’t go to sleep even if you’re tired, and try to get the most out of daylight.
+However, if you arrive in the evening or late at night, try to start a relaxation process and go to bed as soon as possible.
+Start your day with an early outdoor activity to help reset your internal clock.

-And if you’re having a hard time to get to sleep, try taking a hot bath before bedtime.
+And if you’re having a hard time getting to sleep, try taking a hot bath before bedtime.
 Since the temperature will drop right after, that can help you get sleepy.

-Some people also take medication to help, but I honestly don’t think it is the best idea.
-If you do all the things I’ve mentioned above, you already have good chances of taking care of your jet lag.
+Some people also take medication to help, but if you do all the things I’ve mentioned above, you already have a good chance of taking care of your jet lag.
 Anyway, always talk to your doctor about medication if you really feel that you will need it.

 To help you with jet lag, you can try homeopathic jet lag prevention pills (they don’t interfere with your eventual medication) or a supplement for hydration (also natural).
 If you’re like me and have a hard time drinking water just for hydration, the supplement option can be of great help.
 These products are easily found online in shops like Amazon.
 I’ll give you two links if you want to have an idea of the natural products that can help you with jet lag: